Health Insurance for 18-Year-Olds (2026 Plan Year)

 If You're Married

-A Marketplace family plan or your spouse’s employer plan often gives you the best balance of cost and coverage.
-You can also stay on a parent’s plan until age 26, but compare the networks because you want care that works where you actually live.
+A Marketplace family plan or your spouse’s employer plan gives you the best balance of cost and coverage.
+You can also stay on a parent’s plan until age 26, but compare the networks to ensure you have care that works where you actually live.

 girlThinking icon